NannyML/nannyml/docs/tutorials/detecting_data_drift/univariate_drift_detection.rst

 .. image:: /_static/drift-guide-salary_range.svg

-NannyML also shows details about the distributions of continuous variables and stacked bar charts for categorical variables.
-It does so with the following code:
+NannyML can also plot details about the distributions of continuous variables and stacked bar charts for categorical variables.

+In these plots, NannyML highlights the areas with possible data drift.

+Below, the ``tenure`` feature has two alerts that are false positives, from a model monitoring point of view.
+This is because the measure of the drift, as shown by the KS d-statistic, is very low.
+This is in contrast to the alerts for the ``public_transportation_cost`` for example, where the KS d-statistic grows significantly.

+The features ``distance_from_office``, ``salary_range``, ``public_transportation_cost``,
+``wfh_prev_workday`` have been correctly identified as drifted.

 .. code-block:: python